tahmid-kazi/TK-Interactive-Lab-Hub/Lab 1/README.md

 For our lab submission, we created 3 scenarios to meet the 7 storyboard criterion:

-1) CrispSense: The food freshness label
+Scenario 1) CrispSense: The food freshness label
 Setting: The user opens a refrigerator in a kitchen to see what ingredients they have for cooking their next meal.

 Players: The refrigerator and the user